raspberri05/vault/Computer Science 151/1 - Recap.md

 > Mechanism required to fully specify class

 * Allows use of classes with the same name in the same project
-* Programmers can determine theat the classes are related
+* Programmers can determine that the classes are related
 * Java uses filesystem directories to store packages
 * Use Keyword import to import packages in Java